-CFDA Numbers Name of Federal Program or Cluster - 8.
-Dollar threshold used to distinguish between type A and type B programs: \$750,000 - 9.
+Name of Federal Program or Cluster

+- 8. Dollar threshold used to distinguish between type A and type B programs: \$750,000 - 9.
 Auditee qualified as low-risk auditee?
-(Yes/No) - 10.
-Prior fiscal year audit findings(s) and questioned costs relative to federal awards which would require the auditee to prepare a summary schedule of prior audit findings in accordance with 2CFR 200.511(b).
+(Yes/No) - Prior fiscal year audit findings(s) and questioned costs which would require the auditee to prepare a summary schedule of prior audit findings in accordance with 2CFR 200.511(b).
 (Yes/No)